 Beale Street Pictures

 Grab a picture under one of the Beale Street signs.
-The one at the far end – opposite end of where the Hard Rock Cafe is, is better since cars can’t drive on that part of the street so you can get a picture right underneath the sign.
+The one at the far end – the opposite end of where the Hard Rock Cafe is, is better since cars can’t drive on that part of the street, so you can get a picture right underneath the sign.

-Elvis statue – this spot is located kiddie corner from the Hard Rock Cafe.
+Elvis Presley statue – this spot is located kiddie corner from the Hard Rock Cafe.

 Walk at Night

-Go at either 11am or 5pm to see the Pea Body Ducks.
-At 11am they are bringing them down from the roof, on the elevator and across the red carpet to the fountain in the lobby.
+Go at either 11 am or 5 pm to see the Peabody Ducks at the Peabody Hotel.
+At 11 am, they are bringing them down from the roof, on the elevator, and across the red carpet to the fountain in the lobby.

 Both times you can see them walk the red carpet.
 But be prepared that it is normally packed!
 Get there early to get a good spot.